 As outlined in Chapter 3M of the DEIS and described above, the Proposed Action would have no significant adverse impacts to area traffic operating conditions.
 Levels of Service at all of the intersections analyzed would remain unchanged, and delay times would increase marginally, on the order of one second or less.
-The lower density versions of the Proposed Action would generate fewer new trips than the Proposed Action as outlined in Table 4-1, and, as with the Proposed Action, the Levels of Service would remain unchanged.
+The lower density versions of the Proposed Action would generate fewer new trips than the Proposed Action as outlined in Table 4-1, and, as with the Proposed Action, the

+Levels of Service would remain unchanged.
 Therefore, reduction in density would not be a necessary measure to mitigate any identified traffic impact associated with the Proposed Action.

 Under the Proposed Action, the most significant period of construction truck traffic (and associated noise) would occur in the first 9 months when the development platform is being prepared.
-It is anticipated that 26 truck visits per hour of operation would occur during the first 9-month period.
+It is anticipated that 26 truck visits per hour of operation would occur during the first 9-month period (84,000 cubic yards of fill would be brought on-site.
+Trucks hold 15 loose cubic yards of fill which equals 12 cubic yards when placed on-site.
+The project would require 24 trucks per day multiplied by days per week multiplied by nine months which totals 54,432 cubic yards for the first nine months.
+After the first nine months, there would be 3-4 trucks per day until project completion).
 Construction would be carried out according to the Construction Work Plan, included in FEIS Appendix G. Noise from construction activities would be limited to the hours of 8:00 a.m. and 6:00 p.m.
 Monday through Saturday in accordance with the Village of Mamaroneck Village Code, Chapter 254.
 Noise would be limited to typical construction equipment in good working order; malfunctioning equipment generating excessive noise would be immediately taken out of service.